aprobus/hyper-clj/README.md

   :meta-info "Meta info")
 ```

-and then call it with
+and then call it with:

 ```clojure
 (represent-book {:title "For Whom The Bell Tolls" :id 10}
                 {:name "Ernest Hemingway"})
 ```

-which results in
+which results in:

 ```clojure
 {:title "For Whom The Bell Tolls"